Comp-Foundations-and-Barriers-of-AI/firenet/README.md

 # Can stable and accurate neural networks be computed? - On the barriers of deep learning and Smale's 18th problem

-Code related to the paper *"Can stable and accurate neural networks be computed? - On the barriers of deep learning and Smale's 18th problem"* by V. Antun, M. J. Colbrook and A. C. Hansen.
+Code related to the paper *"Can stable and accurate neural networks be computed? - On the barriers of deep learning and Smale's 18th problem"* by  M. J. Colbrook, V. Antun and A. C. Hansen.

 # Overview of the code